Wheel of Fortune (medieval): Shakespeare

 In Act IV, scene vii, King Lear also contrasts his misery on the "wheel of fire" to Cordelia's "soul in bliss".

 Rosalind and Celia also discuss Fortune, especially as it stands opposed to Nature, in As You Like It, Act I, scene ii.

+Throughout Shakespeare's works, Fortuna is a powerful force that can make even kings go from greatness to ruin with her wheel.
+She is often used as a scapegoat to blame when someone experiences a disaster.

 Victorian era

 In Anthony Trollope's novel The Way We Live Now, the character Lady Carbury writes a novel entitled The Wheel of Fortune about a heroine who suffers great financial hardships.